TotsllyRandom/Gardengineering/README.md

 Hi, and thanks for looking (at least) at my project!
 Gardengineering is a small project I've been working using Turbowarp on in my free time in between assignments and classes, so your time means the world to me.

+This was made in block coding just because 1. im too lazy to actually work in a normal language, 2. i havent finished learning JS, and 3.
+I like scratch coding its fun

 This game is 100 and a half percent A WORK IN PROGRESS.
 It's playable, but I have many more features I plan to add before a proper release.

 Here's a list of systems that I have implemented and am working to add.